 Infaunal community data was analyzed to determine if populations outside the ZID were affected by the outfall discharge.
-Nine measures are used to assess infaunal community health and function: (1) total number of species, (2) total abundance of individuals, (3) total biomass, (4) Shannon-Wiener Diversity (H'), (5) Margalef Species Richness (SR), (6) Schwartz' 75% Dominance Index (Dominance), (7) Species Evenness (J'), (8) Infaunal Trophic Index (ITI; Word 1978, 1990), and (9) Benthic Response Index (BRI; Bergen et al. 1999).
+Eight measures are used to assess infaunal community health and function: (1) total number of species, (2) total abundance of individuals, (3) Shannon-Wiener Diversity (H'), (4) Margalef Species Richness (SR), (5) Schwartz' 75% Dominance Index (Dominance), (6) Species Evenness (J'), (7) Infaunal Trophic Index (ITI; Word 1978, 1990), and (8) Benthic Response Index (BRI; Bergen et al. 1999).
 Shannon-Wiener Diversity and Evenness, which is the ratio of the observed Shannon-Wiener Diversity to the maximum given the same number of taxa, were calculated using log_e (Pielou 1969).
 Dominance was calculated as the minimum number of species with combined abundance equal to 75% of the individuals in the sample (Swartz et al. 1986).
-Biomass measurements are sometimes influenced by the occurrence of occasional, large organisms, so they tend to be much more variable than other community measures.
-For that reason, organisms having large biomass (e.g., sea stars and large mollusks) are removed from the sample calculation.